UltraSense emerges from stealth to replace buttons with ultrasonic sensors

 The first TouchPoint sensor to reach production is one of the smallest of its kind at 1.4 x 2.4 x 0.49 millimeters, or about the size of the nib of a fountain pen.
 It’s designed to squeeze into compact form factors like smartphones — indeed, UltraSense began sampling to manufacturers this month ahead of an anticipated 2020 market debut — and it’s robust enough to withstand perturbations like moisture, dirt, and oils, as well as lotions.
 Plus, it’s energy-efficient at a quoted power draw of less than 20ua in “always on” mode.

 TouchPoint is designed to operate independently of a product’s host processor.
 Because the necessary algorithm processing is embedded in the sensor itself, it’s able to act as a standalone button (e.g., a power button or volume rocker) or a surface for taps, holds, and swipes.
 Maghsoudnia believes this could open the door to new design possibilities not only in smartphones, but in cars, internet of things devices, and home appliances.
-Imagine a smartwatch or a pair of earbuds with a highly precise touch interface, or a touch-sensitive and easy-to-clean vehicle door handle that unlocks with a touch.
+Imagine a smartwatch or a pair of earbuds with a highly precise touch interface, or a touch-sensitive and easy-to-clean vehicle door handle that unlocks with just a tap.

 “We are enabling a range of new use cases that will allow OEMs to differentiate and bring consumers sleeker, waterproof devices, where touch and gestures can be customized for specific user experiences,” he said.